-A classic Japanese confection, Dorayaki is a honey pancake sandwich filled with a sweet red bean paste.
-It’s wildly popular amongst children and adults alike in Japan.
+A classic Japanese confection, Dorayaki is a honey pancake sandwich filled with sweet red bean paste called anko.
+It‘s a wildly popular snack and dessert among children and adults alike in Japan.

 Dorayaki (どら焼き) is best described as a dessert with red bean filling between two slices of sweet fluffy pancakes.
 If you are familiar with Japanese cartoons from the ’70s, you probably know this dessert from the anime character Doraemon who is crazy about this snack and falls for any trap involving them.